BocuD/DTXmaniaNX/README.md

   - Written on top of new UI framework
   - Doesn't affect old UI elements (for now)

-- Support for arbitrary resolutions
+- Support for arbitrary resolutions such as 1080p or 2160p (4K)
   - Currently restricted to 16:9
   - UI scales gracefully, independent of resolution
   - Gameplay is still fixed at 720p